-With road closures and limited parking the best way to get there is by public transport
+With road closures and limited parking, the best way to get there is by public transport.

 Trains: the closest station to get to and from the event is Circular Quay.
 Both the 5km and 10km events start on George Street near the Overseas Passenger Terminal which is within short walking distance.

 Bus: plenty of buses run to Circular Quay, Wynyard and Martin Place to get you within walking distance of the start line.
 Some buses that usually travel through The Rocks, Walsh Bay, King St Wharf and Pyrmont will be diverting from their regular routes and terminating early while roads are closed for the event.

-Ferry: ferries don’t operate early on Sunday mornings to get you to the start line on time but you can catch the ferry home after the event from nearby Circular Quay wharf.
+Ferry: ferries don’t operate early on Sunday mornings to get you to the start line on time, but you can catch the ferry home after the event from nearby Circular Quay wharf.

-Key road closures will be in place between 5am and 12pm midday including sections of George St, Hickson Rd, Sussex St, Murray St, Pirrama Rd and other surrounding local roads.
-For full road closure details visit livetraffic.com.
+Road closures will be in place along the course through the Sydney CBD, The Rocks, Dawes Point, Millers Point, Barangaroo, King St Wharf and Pyrmont.
+Key road closures will be in place between 4:30am and 12:30pm including sections of George St, Hickson Rd, Sussex St, Murray St, Pirrama Rd and other surrounding local roads.
+For full road closure details, visit livetraffic.com.

 If you plan to drive and park, remember to allow extra time walking from your parking space to arrive at the race start approx. 45mins before the event.
 Street parking is limited and remember to check the parking meters carefully for permitted parking times.